 - in situ gauging data from different sources; - Altimetry-derived water level time series as provided by DAHITI (https://dahiti.dgfi.tum.de; Schwatke et al., 2015).
 Depending on the availability of data, single-mission time series from Sentinel-3 as well as from other missions will be used.
-In addition, in case of larger lakes multimission time series are used; - Lake level time series derived from surface area time series based on optical images (Schwatke et al., 2019) combined with (sparse) stage data following a hypsometry approach (e.g. Busker et al., 2019, Schwatke et al., 2020).
+In addition, in case of larger lakes multi-mission time series are used; - Lake level time series derived from surface area time series based on optical images (Schwatke et al., 2019) combined with (sparse) stage data following a hypsometry approach (e.g. Busker et al., 2019, Schwatke et al., 2020).

 The validation will be performed on a set of different inland water bodies (rivers, lakes, and reservoirs) of different sizes and characteristics, globally distributed all over the continents.
 This will provide an overview on the quality of the new time series depending on target characteristics.
-Moreover, the impact of dedicated SAR processing (developed within HYDROCOASTAL) will be visible through the direct comparison with

-Sentinel-3 DAHITI time series, which are treated in DAHITI just like classical LRM missions (i.e., based on standard retracking (with empirical ITR retracker) of multi-looked L1b waveforms).
+Moreover, the impact of dedicated SAR processing (developed within HYDROCOASTAL) will be visible through the direct comparison with Sentinel-3 DAHITI time series, which are treated in DAHITI just like classical LRM missions (i.e., based on standard retracking (with empirical ITR retracker) of multi-looked L1B waveforms).

-3.3WFRWF approach, influence of ground-track orientation and water fraction (ATK)
+3.5 WFRWF1 approach, influence of ground-track orientation and water fraction (ATK)

 Land proximity and ground-track orientation are acceptable approaches in simple coastal cases (not in fjords, not in the case of small islands, small rivers, etc.).
-It has been noticed that these concepts provide both a degraded and an ambiguous representation of the altimeter footprint content, which is therefore inappropriate in most inland water cases (especially flooded plains).
+It has been noticed that these concepts provide both a degraded and an ambiguous representation of the altimeter footprint content, which is therefore inappropriate in most inland water cases (especially flooded plains, meandering river path, complicated topology of the water body).
 Instead, an analysis of the Water Content in the Footprint based on water masks will better correlate to the geophysics of the scene, and be more predictive and easier to handle.
-Such work has been initially developed in the frame of the SHAPE project (Fabry et al. 2015, 2016), cf. Fig. 3.3.1
+Such work has been initially developed in the frame of the SHAPE project (Fabry et al. 2015, 2016), cf. Figure 3.5.1.